nestybox/sysbox-ee/docs/usage.md

 at some other location within the system container (via the Docker daemon's `--data-root` option), Sysboxd does **not** currently support this (i.e., the inner Docker won't work).

-### Inner & Outer Containers

-When launching Docker inside a system container, terminology can quickly get confusing due to container nesting.

-To prevent confusion we refer to the containers as the "outer" and "inner" containers.

-* The outer container is a system container, created at the host level; it's launched with Docker + Sysboxd.

-* The inner container is an application container, created within the outer container.
-It's launched by the Docker instance running inside the outer container.

 ## Sysboxd Reconfiguration